flyteorg/flyte/rsts/howto/sandbox.rst

             - If you are building an image locally and want to execute on Minikube hosted Flyte environment, please push the image to docker registry running on the Minikube VM.
             - Another alternative is to change the docker host, to build the docker image on the Minikube hosted docker daemon. https://minikube.sigs.k8s.io/docs/handbook/pushing/ provides more detailed information about this process.
 As a TL;DR, Flyte can only run images that are accessible to Kubernetes.
 To make an image accessible, you could either push it to a remote registry or to a regisry that is available to Kuberentes.
 In case on minikube this registry is the one thats running on the VM.

-    .. tab:: Install Flyte in EKS/GKE etc

-        Refer to the :ref:`howto-sandbox-dedicated-k8s-cluster` guide.

-        Once you've deployed flyte sandbox to a cloud provider, read on below to run your first workflow remotely.

 .. _howto-sandbox-dedicated-k8s-cluster:

 ******************************************************************
-Deploy Flyte Sandbox environment to a dedicated kubernetes cluster
+Deploy Flyte Sandbox environment to a Cloud Kubernetes cluster
 ******************************************************************

 Cluster Requirements